Auone31/Dijkstras_Algorithm/README.md

 C++ Implementation of Dijkstra's Algorithm

 #UPDATE:
-The program now calculates the shortest_path costs to all vertices within the Graph, prints out the cost to each vertex and also prints out the least cost route to the destination specified by the user.
+1) The program now calculates the shortest_path costs to all vertices within the Graph, prints out the cost to each vertex and also prints out the least cost route to the destination specified by the user.

-IMPORTANT: Plotting of shortest paths to specified nodes will be added soon.
+2) The program now plots the shortest paths to specified destination vertex.

 # Dependencies
 Graph.h requires the following: